Time and Memory Efficient Parallel Algorithm for Structural Graph Summaries and two Extensions to Incremental Summarization and $k$-Bisimulation for Long $k$-Chaining: Related Work

-\paragraph{Incremental Subgraph Indices.} Besides structural graph summaries that abstract from a graph based on common vertex or edge features, there are also general purpose graph database indices.
-Commonly, graph databases use path indices, tree indices, and subgraph indices~\cite{DBLP:journals/pvldb/HanLPY10}.
-We focus on incremental subgraph indices as they most closely relate to structural graph summaries.
+Below, we focus on incremental subgraph indices as they most closely relate to structural graph summaries.
 Yuan \etal~\cite{DBLP:conf/icde/YuanMYG12} propose an index based on mining frequent and discriminative features in subgraphs.
 Their algorithm minimizes the number of index lookups for a given query, and regroups subgraphs based on newly added features.
 The runtime performance was improved by the same authors in 2015~\cite{DBLP:conf/sigmod/YuanMYG15} and by Kansal and Spezzano in 2017~\cite{DBLP:conf/cikm/KansalS17}.
 However, mining frequent features in subgraphs only optimizes the index for lookup operations for commonly used queries.
 It does not compute a comprehensive graph summary along specified structural features.
 Qiao \etal~\cite{DBLP:journals/pvldb/QiaoZC17} propose an approach to compute an index of isomorphic subgraphs in an unlabeled, undirected graph~$G$.
 The goal is to find the set of subgraphs in~$G$ that are isomorphic to a given query pattern.
 The result is a compression of the original graph that is suitable to answer, \eg cardinality queries regarding subgraphs.
 Their work does yet not support changes in the graph.
 The algorithm of Fan~\etal~\cite{DBLP:conf/sigmod/FanLLTWW11} can deal with graph changes for the subgraph isomorphism problem.
 Their incremental computation of an index for isomorphic subgraphs is closely related to structural graph summarization, but it differs in that the graph pattern~$p$ is an input to the algorithm, not the output.
 The goal of structural graph summarization is to compute, based on a summary model that specifies the features, the set of common graph patterns that occur in a graph.
-Min \etal~\cite{DBLP:journals/corr/abs-2104-00886} propose an algorithm for continuous subgraph matching using an auxiliary data structure, which stores the intermediate results between a query graph and a dynamic data graph.
+Min \etal~\cite{DBLP:journals/pvldb/MinPPGIH21} propose an algorithm for continuous subgraph matching using an auxiliary data structure, which stores the intermediate results between a query graph and a dynamic data graph.
 The authors consider undirected graphs where only vertices are labeled.
 Dynamic graphs are updated through a sequence of edge insertions and edge deletions.
 The recent TipTap~\cite{tiptap2021} algorithm computes approximations of the frequent $k$-vertex subgraphs w.r.t. a given threshold in evolving graphs.
 TipTap's purpose is to count the occurrences of different subgraphs in large, evolving graphs.
 The evolution of graphs is modeled as a stream of updates on an existing graph.
 Tesseract~\cite{DBLP:conf/eurosys/BindschaedlerML21} is a distributed framework for executing general graph mining algorithms on evolving graphs implemented using Apache Spark Structured Streaming.
 It follows a vertex-centric approach to distribute updates to different workers following the assumption that, in general, changes effect only local graphs.
 Thus, few duplicate updates need to be detected.
 Tesseract supports $k$-clique enumeration, graph keyword search, motif counting, and frequent subgraph mining.